 Description: This is an advanced video production class in which students build upon previously acquired skills.
 Students fulfill all roles of a broadcasting studio.
 This competency-based course prepares students for entry-level positions in the broadcasting industry, as well as preparing them for advanced studies at the postsecondary level.

 Integrated throughout the course are career preparation standards which include basic academic skills, communication, interpersonal skills, problem solving, workplace safety, technology and employment literacy.

-ROP Digital Recording Studio Course #6195
+ROP Digital Recording Studio

-Prerequisite: Musical experience recommended but

-not required

-Graduation: Fulfills elective credit (may be repeated
+Prerequisite: Musical experience recommended but not required Graduation: Fulfills elective credit (may be repeated for credit)

+College Prep: Articulated for 3 college units in RA-025 at Los Medanos College.
+Fulfills (g") requirement for UC/CSU.
 Description: This competency-based course prepares students for entry-level positions as producer, recording engineer-technician, and/or recording studio musician.

 Integrated throughout the course are career preparation standards which include basic academic skills, communication, interpersonal skills, problem-solving, workplace safety, technology and employment literacy.
 Students wanting to train as recording engineers receive hands-on training in the studio, gaining a working knowledge of the equipment.
 They will learn the process of recording-from live performance to CD.
 Students wanting to train as recording studio musicians will learn important aspects of becoming a "recording studio" musician.
 And do a minimum of ten live performances per year to help prepare for their recording experience.